rrishi0309/AI-Syllabus-Summarizer/README.md

 ## 🚀 Overview

-The **AI Syllabus Summarizer** is an AI-powered tool designed to generate structured, concise course summaries based on uploaded syllabi.
-Built for **MBA advisors**, this tool simplifies the process of extracting relevant course details, helping advisors quickly access key information for student advising.
+The **AI Syllabus Summarizer** is an AI-powered tool designed to generate structured, concise course summaries from uploaded syllabi.
+Built for **MBA advisors**, this tool simplifies the process of extracting relevant course details, enabling advisors to quickly access key information for student advising.

-This summarizer processes syllabi using **AI-driven text extraction and summarization models**, ensuring that summaries are clear, structured, and directly sourced from the syllabus content.
-The tool follows a standardized format, ensuring consistency and accuracy.
+This summarizer processes syllabi using **Claude 3 Haiku** for efficient text extraction and **GPT-4o** for structured summarization, ensuring clarity, consistency, and accuracy.
+The summarization strictly adheres to a **standardized prompt**, ensuring summaries only include explicitly stated information and maintain a structured format.

 ## 🌱 Why This Matters